Erickson-Lopez/Engineering-Portfolio/README_Version5.md

-# Hey, I’m [Your Name] 👋
+# Hey, I’m Erickson 👋

 Welcome to my portfolio!
-I’m an engineering student who’s all about hands-on building, simple solutions, and making stuff that’s actually helpful.
+I’m a second year Mechanical engineering student who’s all about hands-on building, simple solutions, and making stuff that’s actually helpful.
 Scroll down to see my work and what I’m currently building.

 ---